OpenMOSS/MOSS-TTSD/README.md

 ## News 🚀

- - **[2025-11-01]** MOSS-TTSD v0.7 is released! v0.7 significantly improves audio quality, voice cloning capability, and stability, adds support for 32 kHz high‑quality output, greatly extends single‑pass generation length (960s→1700s), and more reliably generates speech events following speaker tags.
+ - **[2025-11-01]** MOSS-TTSD v0.7 is released! v0.7 significantly improves audio quality, voice cloning capability, and stability, adds support for 32 kHz high‑quality output, greatly extends single‑pass generation length (960s→1700s).
 We recommend using the v0.7 model by default.
+[MOSS-TTSD v0.7 Model Address](https://huggingface.co/fnlp/MOSS-TTSD-v0.7)
 - **[2025-09-09]** We supported SGLang inference engine to accelerate model inference by up to **16x**.
 - **[2025-08-25]** We released the 32khz version of XY-Tokenizer.
 - **[2025-08-12]** We add support for streaming inference in MOSS-TTSD v0.5.